 Durham Regatta is a prestigious racing event in the beautiful historic city of Durham.
 Every year the Regatta draws great crowds and it boasts a number of coveted trophies.
 We can’t promise the stunning views of Durham or the crowds will make you row faster, but they might take your mind off the pain in your legs.

 Competitive racing is offered across a wide range of categories, including adaptive rowing, provided there are sufficient entries.
 Competitors from the U.K. can enter through the British Rowing Online Entry system.
 Additional information for international competitors can be found here.
-The Regatta always fills up fast, so enter soon.
+The Regatta always fills up fast, so enter early.

 The entries package may be downloaded here.